On Minimal Achievable Quotas in Multiwinner Voting: Computing the Optimal -value

-The intuition behind the reduction is as follows: We can ensure that certain candidates are selected if the support they receive is sufficiently large, and that every voter in the support only approves this specific candidate.
+NP-completeness of $\alpha$-JR and $\alpha$-EJR+ then follows with \Cref{proposition:JR_complexity_given_committee} and \Cref{proposition:ejrplus_complexity_with_committee}, respectively.
+The intuition behind the reduction is as follows: We can ensure that certain candidates are selected if the support they receive is sufficiently large and every voter in that support approves only this specific candidate.
 Further, since $\alpha < 1$, we can choose the support of those candidates small enough that after picking those candidates, there remains a large number of voters unrepresented.
 Avoiding an $\alpha$-JR violation for this group is then as hard as solving a vertex cover problem.
-The formal proof can be found in \Cref{sec:omitted_complexity}.

-Since the problem of determining the optimal $\alpha$-value for an instance is computationally hard, we provide a method to determine the value by repeatedly solving the following ILP:
+Since the problem of determining the optimal $\alpha$-value for an instance is computationally hard, we provide a method to determine the value by repeatedly solving the following ILP:\footnote{Note that \Cref{lemma:alphasToConsiderJR} limits the number of $\alpha$-values that need to be considered for the ILP.}

 Given some $\alpha$, the ILP finds a committee $W$ satisfying $\alpha$-JR if one exists.
 The idea of the ILP is as follows.
 The binary variables $x_c$ indicate whether the candidate $c$ is included in the committee, and the binary variables $y_v$ can only be $1$ if voter $v$ is covered by the output committee, i.e., $v$ has an approved candidate $c$ in the committee (this means $x_c = 1$).